What is spiritual feng shui?

 Research suggests that when people have organised their homes or workspaces with spiritual understanding and connection they feel better, are happier and perform better.

-Spirituality is defined as a connection to a spiritual realm that is beyond physical, emotional and mental spheres or aspects of individuals or organisations.
+Spirituality is defined as a connection to a spiritual realm that is beyond physical, emotional and mental spheres or aspects of individuals or organisations as well as peace of mind and care and compassion.

 Spirituality is recognised now by health professionals, governments and educational bodies.
 For example, The Nursing and Midwifery Council expects newly qualified graduate nurses to be able to: “In partnership with the person, their carers and their families make a holistic, person-centred and systematic assessment of physical, emotional, psychological, social, cultural and spiritual needs, including risk, and together, develops a comprehensive personalised plan of nursing care (from Spirituality in nursing care: a pocket guide, Royal College of Nursing, 2011).
 In a poll of British nurses taken in 2010, 80% felt that spirituality needed to be included in their education.